Library Home - UMA Library Portal

 UMA Libraries Zoom Room Guidelines

-UMA Libraries has two “Zoom Rooms” reserved for students to use during synchronous class sessions.
+UMA Libraries has two “Zoom Rooms” reserved for patrons to use during synchronous class sessions.
 One is located in Katz Library 104 (Augusta) and the other is located in Nottage Library - Belfast Hall 110 (Bangor).

 Students who do not live on campus, yet are taking a combination of live in-person and live online classes may find them especially useful.